KTTX

 KTTX (106.1 FM, KTEX 106) is a radio station broadcasting a country music format.
 Licensed to Brenham, Texas, United States, the station serves the College Station area.
 The station is currently owned by Tom S. Whitehead, Inc. Studios are located in downtown Brenham, and the transmitter is near Somerville in Burleson County.

 Format

 Since its inception, KTTX has had a music intensive format.
 Known for their 12 in a Row, the station promises listeners 40 minutes of uninterrupted country music.
-KTTX focuses on Texas Country or Red Dirt music, with the tagline Sounds Like Texas (although they play music out of Nashville as well).
+KTTX focuses on Texas Country or Red Dirt music, with the tagline Sounds Like Texas (although they play more music out of Nashville than Texas music).